Driving licence in Singapore: Theory Tests

 There are three main theory tests in Singapore.
-Candidates must answer 45 questions correctly out of 50 (90%), and the questions are at random from a pool of hundreds on a selection of relevant topics.
+Theory tests are three choice multiple theory tests about different aspects of the road as well as the vehicle.
+Candidates must answer 45 questions correctly out of 50 (90%), and the questions are at random from a pool of hundreds on a selection of relevant topics based on the Basic & Final Driving and Riding Theory handbooks.
+Each theory test costs $6.50 to take, not including administrative fees set by each driving school.
+Practice sets for these tests are available on the police website.